 Is this real?
 Actually, yes it is.
 In a recent survey conducted in eight European countries, Virgin Media owned Liberty Global examined the value consumers place on their home connectivity.
 Broadband scored higher than sex, holidays, favourite channels, and chocolate.

 What does this tell us about the price we pay for broadband?
 Keep reading, but relax; giving up sex for broadband is not entirely necessary.

 The aggressively competitive UK market, where rock bottom discounts rule, is a good enough reason to compare broadband offerings as well as bundles and discounts on a regular basis.
+Unlike in the US where competition between broadband providers is limited, rock bottom discounts rule the aggressively competitive UK market.
+This is a good enough reason to compare broadband offerings as well as bundles and discounts on a regular basis.
 Even though consumers in the UK are highly sensitive to price changes, many do not take the time to compare prices on broadband, which is a huge mistake.